Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 Provided value should be not empty and correcty structured JSON object like below.

 <strong>// Logic</strong>
-In some cases, the server configuration may not be applied on the app’s first run, or the app might temporarily lack internet connectivity.
-Therefore, providing the server configuration through a dedicated configuration function becomes necessary.<br>- After the SDK behavior settings are supplied, they are among the first components <br>processed during SDK initialization.
+In some cases, the behavior settings may not be applied on the app’s first run, or the app might temporarily lack internet connectivity.
+Therefore, providing the behavior settings through a dedicated configuration function becomes necessary.<br>- After the SDK behavior settings are supplied, they are among the first components <br>processed during SDK initialization.
 Relevant parts of the system are notified of <br>any changes before the rest of the initialization continues.</pre>
 <p>
   For config method <strong>disableSDKBehaviorSettingsUpdates:</strong>
 </p>
 <pre>CountlyConfig.<strong>disableSDKBehaviorSettingsUpdates</strong>()

 <strong>// Logic</strong>
-By default, SDKs fetch the server configuration from the server.
+By default, SDKs fetch the behavior settings from the server.
 However, in some cases, network traffic may increase due to unintended factors.
-This configuration method disables server configuration requests to help mitigate such issues.<br>- After SDK behavior settings updates disabled, it will only disable server config<br>fetch requests.
-Feature still continues to read the stored server config and provided<br>server config.</pre>
+This configuration method disables behavior settings requests to help mitigate such issues.<br>- After SDK behavior settings updates disabled, it will only disable server config<br>fetch requests.
+Feature still continues to read the stored behavior settings and provided<br>behavior settings.</pre>
 <p>
   The feature must expose an internal interface for other components to access the required settings.
 Here is an example interface for function signatures.